 And they're advertising the fact.

-They're letting the Israelis know that this is where the ammunition that they are using is being stored.
+They're letting the Israelis know that this is where the ammunition that they're using is being stored, schools and hospitals.

 This is why the Israelis are sending 20-minute warning shots before they attack.